nhsuk/pharmacy-service-data-etl/README.md

 ## Structure of JSON Data

-The output JSON will be an array of objects in the format shown in the [Sample SHIS Data](sample-csat-nhs.data.json) file.
+The output JSON will be an array of objects in the format shown in the [Sample CSAT NHS Data](sample-csat-nhs.data.json) file.
-Most of the fields are self-explanatory, the three that require further explanation are `id`, `location`, and `venueType`.
+The `id` field is the Syndication ID of the record, and the `serviceType` is the Service type in Syndication, i.e. `SRV0267`.

 ## Test environments